xushizhou/xushizhou.github.io/_pages/about.md

 ## Research snapshot

 - **Trustworthy ML/AI:** fairness, privacy, robustness, and **machine unlearning** (theory → algorithms → evaluation).
-- **Optimal transport & dynamical systems:** transport-based learning, continuous-time perspectives, and stochastic dynamics.
+- **Stochastic dynamics:** probability, optimal transport, and stochastic dynamics.
-- **Statistics for ML:** high-dimensional statistics, uncertainty quantification, and principled evaluation.
+- **Statistics for ML:** statistical learning, information theory, uncertainty quantification, and unsupervised learning.

 ### Highlights
 - **Fairness theory:** leveraged optimal transport to address multiple open questions in ML fairness.
-- **Industry impact:** my work has been referenced in external guidance on fairness mitigation; and my OT-based trial-design method has been adopted in a large clinical trial setting.
+- **Industry impact:** my work has been referenced in external guidance on fairness mitigation in financial transactions; and my OT-based trial-design method has been adopted in a large clinical trial setting.
 - **IP:** patent application pending on marginal-information regularization for LLM unlearning.

 ---